Grizzlies vs. Rockets Player Props Betting Odds

 |3PM

-- Wednesday's over/under for Bane is 25.5 points, 0.7 more than his season average.
+- The 25.5-point prop total for Bane on Friday is 0.7 higher than his season scoring average, which is 24.8.

-- Bane averages 5.3 assists, 0.2 less than his over/under on Wednesday.
+- He has grabbed 4.3 boards per game, which is less than his prop bet in Friday's game (4.5).

-- Bane, at 3.3 three-pointers made per game, averages 0.2 less than his over/under on Wednesday.
+- Bane averages 3.3 made three-pointers, which is less than his over/under on Friday (3.5).

 Get Bane gear at Fanatics!